Megalithic structures in Amapá were first reported by naturalist Emilio Goeldi – he noticed settings of upright stones in the late 19th century.

 Scientific interest about these monuments appeared in the 1920s when Curt Nimuendajú described 9 groups of megaliths here, some research has been performed also later.

-The first real research program started here only in 2005 when there was gathered information in larger area and made first excavations in one site – Calçoene megalithic observatory or as the reserved scientists prefer to call it – structure AP-CA-18.
+The first real research program started here only in 2005 when there was gathered information in a larger area and made first excavations in one site – Calçoene megalithic observatory or as the reserved scientists prefer to call it – structure AP-CA-18.

 Recent findings attest that here existed one of the most interesting ancient South American cultures outside the Andes region.